Rayuaz/heros-tavern/readme.md

 npm run build
 ```

-In the production environment, you will still need to start PocketBase and the API Gateway, following steps 1 and 2.
+In the production environment, you will still need to start PocketBase and the API, following steps 1 and 2.

 ### Environment variables

 -   `OPEN_API_KEY`: Your Open API key.
 This will be used to generate the character background, and to run the chat.
 -   `APP_URL`: The URL where the app is running.
-Used by the API gateway for setting up CORS.
+Used by the API for setting up CORS.
 -   `VITE_APP_DOMAIN`: The public domain of the website hosting the app.
 It's used for the HTML meta tags.
 -   `API_PORT`: The port where the API will run.
--   `VITE_API_URL`: The API gateway URL.
-Used by the app to make requests to the gateway.
+-   `VITE_API_URL`: The API URL.
+Used by the app to make requests to the API.
--   `POCKETBASE_URL`: Used by the gateway to operate the database.
+-   `POCKETBASE_URL`: Used by the API to operate the database.
--   `POCKETBASE_EMAIL`: The gateway PocketBase user email.
-Used by the gateway to get authorization to operate the database.
+-   `POCKETBASE_EMAIL`: The API's PocketBase user email.
+Used by the API to get authorization to operate the database.
--   `POCKETBASE_URL`: The gateway PocketBase user password.
-Used by the gateway to get authorization to operate the database.
+-   `POCKETBASE_PASSWORD`: The API's PocketBase user password.
+Used by the API to get authorization to operate the database.